muchaimaryanne/DAP-Trainee-Story_muchaimaryanne/readme.md

 `My experience in the DAP was insightful but also challenging.
 I really learned a lot, not only technical skills but also soft skills like teamwork and communication.
 I met people I would never have met otherwise and made new friends and connections.
 I was pushed due to the fact that I was juggling both the program and work but it made me better and I really appreciate the Azubi community for the opportunity.`

-## How would I say the Career Accelerator phase has introduced me to when it comes to data analytics ?
+## How would I say the Career Accelerator phase has introduced me to when it comes to data analytics?
 `The career phase exposed me to different kinds of real-world projects.
 In doing so I got familiar with different technologies, platforms, frameworks, and approaches that I can use to handle each one of them.`

 ## What enticed me to join the Data Analytics Program?